 Although they’re hard to find, and highly skilled in watching without being seen, if you’re lucky, you might even spot a jaguar or leopard hanging around in the trees!

-Antonio’s tour even lets you stop at a particular spot where it’s safe to jump into the water to get a bit of refreshment.
+If the conditions are right, you can stop at a particular spot where it’s safe to jump into the water to get a bit of refreshment.
 The air in tropical forests can get very heavy, and a cold splash of water is most certainly welcome during such a tour.
+Find out more here.

 13. Unearth Your Inner Indiana Jones in Calakmul